arcus/education_modules/data_visualization_in_seaborn/data_visualization_in_seaborn.md

 Histograms show the distribution of a continuous variable.
 The values of the variable are shown along the x-axis, and data are grouped into bins, with the height of each bin corresponding to the number of data points in that bin.
 In other words, it communicates where your data for a given variable fall within its range.
 It is a great way to quickly assess for symmetry vs skew, outliers, and less common issues like multimodality.

-We'll continue using the same data we explored to make scatter plots.
+We'll continue using the same data we explored to make scatterplots.

 ### Basic histogram